Coworkers looking at a smart tablet in a restaurant

-A Health Savings Account (HSA) is an account that offers a way to pay for current health expenses and to save for future qualified health expenses on a tax-free basis.
+With an HSA, you can pay for your current health expenses and save for future qualified health expenses on a tax-free basis.
 You must be covered by a high deductible health plan (HDHP) to take advantage of an HSA.
 Because an HDHP generally costs less than traditional health care coverage, the money you save on insurance can be put into the HSA to help contribute to future medical expenses.
-An HDHP is sometimes referred to as a “catastrophic” health care plan.
-It is a less expensive insurance plan that generally won’t pay for the first few thousand dollars of health care expenses, which are considered your annual deductible.
-An HSA can play an important financial role because it can help cover your deductible and other qualified health expenses.

 Self-Only Contribution Limit for 2023